radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 Any service accessible via SCIM v1 | Edit scimclient Custom Data Source.<br> <br> The sample virtual view is scimclient.dvx and can be viewed in Context Builder, View Designer perspective. <br> <br> The virtual view is mounted at dv=scimclient,o=cloudservices,o=vds for client access.
 Any service accessible via SCIM v2	| Edit scimclient2 Custom Data Source.<br> <br> The sample virtual view is scimclient2.dvx and can be viewed in Context Builder, View Designer perspective. <br> <br> The virtual view is not mounted in the virtual namespace by default, but can be by creating a new naming context in the Main Control Panel -> Directory Namespace tab.
 SharePoint Online in Office 365	| Edit sharepointonline Custom Data Source to virtualize identities in the User Profile Database.<br> <br> The sample virtual view is sharepointonline.dvx and can be viewed in Context Builder, View Designer perspective. <br> <br> The virtual view is mounted at dv=sharepointonline,o=cloudservices,o=vds for client access.<br> <br> To virtualize a User Profile Database in SharePoint on-premise, use the sharepoint Custom Data Source.<br> <br> The sample virtual view is sharepoint.dvx and can be viewed in Context Builder, View Designer perspective. <br> <br> The virtual view is mounted at dv=sharepoint,o=cloudservices,o=vds for client access.
-[Okta Universal Directory](#okta-universal-directory) | Edit oktaclient Custom Data Source.<br> <br> The sample virtual view is oktaclient.dvx and can be viewed in Context Builder, View Designer perspective. <br> <br> The virtual view is not mounted in the virtual namespace by default, but can be by creating a new naming context in the Main Control Panel > Directory Namespace tab.
+[Okta Universal Directory](#okta-universal-directory) | Edit oktaclient Custom Data Source.<br> <br> The sample virtual view is okta2.dvx and can be viewed in Context Builder, View Designer perspective. <br> <br> The virtual view is not mounted in the virtual namespace by default, but can be by creating a new naming context in the Main Control Panel > Directory Namespace tab.
 [SailPoint Identity IQ](#sailpoint-iiq) | Edit scimclient2 Custom Data Source (or clone it to create one specific for SailPoint).<br> <br> Edit scimclient2.orx schema file in Context Builder to modify it as needed for SailPoint.
 Create a virtual view based on the modified scimclient2.orx file.

 To connect to a new cloud service and create a virtual view, see the RadiantOne Context Builder Guide section on Custom Data Sources.